Jennifer Wilber is a life-long animal lover. She currently has two black cats and has had many dogs and small pets

 2. Increased Appetite and Overeating

-On the flip side, some cats may begin overeating as a result of depression.
+On the other hand, some cats may begin overeating as a result of depression.
 This is rarer than a loss of appetite, but it does happen in some cats.
 If your cat suddenly begins to act like he is hungry more often or begs for food more frequently, or if you notice he is suddenly overeating in the case of free-fed cats, it may be a sign of depression.
 You may notice your cat starts to gain weight, especially if he is suddenly less energetic in addition to wanting to eat more.
 Again, discuss these symptoms with your cat’s vet to rule out all possible causes of these changes in behavior.

 3. Lethargy and Excessive Napping

 Though it is normal for cats to sleep up to 16 hours per day, a sudden decrease in energy or sleeping more could be indicative of depression in your furry feline friend.
 If your cat is suddenly sleeping during times of the day when they are normally wide awake and playful, they may be suffering from depression.
 While many cats are lazier than others, be aware if your cat suddenly becomes more sluggish and starts to sleep more often during the day.
 As with humans, depression may cause your cat to oversleep.

 4. Over-Grooming and Associated Fur Loss

 Cats may over-groom as a result of anxiety, which is often related to depression.
 While it is normal for cats to groom themselves often, it may be cause for alarm if you notice your cat is grooming herself more than usual.
 If your cat is over-grooming, you may notice bald patches, skin irritation, and even rashes where they have licked off all of their fur.

 5. Under-Grooming and Poor Hygiene